Helheim – The Realm of the Dead

 Helheim or Hel (Old Norse Helheimr) is the lowest of the Nine Realms in Norse cosmology.
 This underground place is …

 Helheim or Hel (Old Norse Helheimr) is the lowest of the Nine Realms in Norse cosmology.
-This underground place is the realm of the dead, and it is ruled by cold and uncaring Hel – queen of the dead.
+This underground place is the realm of the dead.
+Ruled by the cold and uncaring Hel – queen of the dead.

 The souls of those who drowned belong to goddess Rán – wife of the sea god Aegir, while the ones fallen during the battle go to Odin’s Valhalla or Freyja’s Fólkvangr.